souxls/Collections/README.md

 * [awesome-rest](https://github.com/marmelab/awesome-rest) - A collaborative list of great resources about RESTful API architecture, development, test, and performance
 * [awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 * [awesome-fenix](https://github.com/fenixsoft/awesome-fenix) - 讨论如何构建一套可靠的大型分布式系统
+* [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.

 ### Python
 * [django](https://github.com/django/django) - The Web framework for perfectionists with deadlines.